simons-institute/pseudorandomness/source/open_problems/cryptography.rst

 Krawczyk :cite:`Kra10` (`pdf <https://eprint.iacr.org/2010/264.pdf>`__)
 used extract-then-expand approach and showed a computational extractor for medium-to-high entropy sources.
-More background and other approaches for constructing compuational extractors can be found in Yevgeniy’s `slides <http://cs.nyu.edu/~dodis/randomness-in-crypto/no-waste.pdf>`__ and `lecture note <http://cs.nyu.edu/~dodis/randomness-in-crypto/lecture12.pdf>`__.
+More background and other approaches for constructing computational extractors can be found in Yevgeniy’s `slides <http://cs.nyu.edu/~dodis/randomness-in-crypto/no-waste.pdf>`__ and `lecture note <http://cs.nyu.edu/~dodis/randomness-in-crypto/lecture12.pdf>`__.